 Opalite, like most gemstones, requires care to maintain its beauty.
 To keep it in good condition:

-- Avoid Harsh Chemicals: Clean your opalite jewelry with mild soap and water.
+- Avoid Harsh Chemicals: Clean your Sea Opal jewelry with mild soap and water.

-- Store Properly: Keep opalite in a soft pouch to prevent scratches.
+- Store Properly: Keep Sea Opal in a soft pouch to prevent scratches.

-- Keep Away from Extreme Heat: Excessive heat can damage the resin in opalite, so avoid leaving it in direct sunlight for long periods.
+- Keep Away from Extreme Heat: Excessive heat can damage the resin in Sea Opal, so avoid leaving it in direct sunlight for long periods.

 The Growing Demand for Opalite

 Opalite has seen a surge in popularity due to its affordability and beauty.
-More and more people are choosing opalite over traditional opal, especially for its durability and vibrant colors.
-The demand for artificial gemstones like opalite is rising as consumers appreciate the craftsmanship and artistry involved in their creation.
+More and more people are choosing Sea Opal over traditional opal, especially for its durability and vibrant colors.
+The demand for artificial gemstones like Sea Opal is rising as consumers appreciate the craftsmanship and artistry involved in their creation.

 Opalite’s appearance and composition can vary depending on whether it is synthetic or natural.
 Let’s break down its key characteristics: